julienreszka/julienreszka/notes/Fake-vs-Real-project-management.md

 Contrary to the predefined steps of fake project management, real project management transcends procedural constraints, focusing on the fundamental principles of economic value creation for the shareholders by identifying available resources, focusing on stable opportunities, and maturing production processes.

+Essentially it is about creating network effects and reward systems that drive the project forward.

 ### Identifying Available Resources

 Identify underutilized resources.
 (Supply/Demand)